OpenEvalProject/evals/manuscripts/elife-90606/v1/manuscript.md

 For residues with subsequent dihedral angles, the conformations selected by the MIQP procedure at the χ(n-1) angle serve as the starting conformers for sampling the χ(n) angle.
 For residues with only one dihedral angle (Ser, Cys, Thr, Val, Pro), we proceed directly to scoring χ1.

-## Final qFit residue scoring
+#### Final qFit residue scoring

 Upon reaching the terminal dihedral angle, we perform the optimization steps outlined above (QP/MIQP), but instead of relying only on the optimization algorithm to decide on the number of conformations to output, we also consider the model complexity (Figure 1A.4). qFit runs the MIQP step five times with a cardinality term ranging from 1 to 5.
 Taking each output, we calculate the BIC.
 The BIC provides a numerical value of the tradeoff between the difference between the calculated and experimental density (residual sum of squares) and the number of parameters (k).
 The number of parameters (k) is defined by the following: number of conformers * number of atoms * 4 (representing the x, y, z coordinates and B-factor).
-A heuristic scaling factor of 0.95 accounts for the fact that the coordinate parameters are not independent due to chemical constraints between atoms during sampling.BIC=n∗In(rss/n)+k∗In(n)∗scalingfactork=numberofconformers∗numberofatoms∗4rss=residualsumofsquaresn=numberofvoxelsindensitymapscalingfactor=0.95
+A heuristic scaling factor of 0.95 accounts for the fact that the coordinate parameters are not independent due to chemical constraints between atoms during sampling.

+$$
+BIC=n^{∗}In(rss/n)+k^{∗}In(n)^{∗}scalingfactork=numberofconformers^{∗}numberofatoms^{∗}4rss=residualsumofsquaresn=numberofvoxelsindensitymapscalingfactor=0.95
+$$

 qFit then outputs the set of conformations with the lowest BIC value, concluding the qFit residue routine.

-## Connecting residues together into a multiconformer model
+#### Connecting residues together into a multiconformer model

 After the sampling and scoring of each individual residue, qFit considers the entire protein together.
 First, we use MIQP and BIC to select the best-fitting conformations among connected residues, ensuring that neighboring backbone conformations have the same occupancy.
 Second, we label the alternative conformers while being aware of clashes.

-## qFit segment
+#### qFit segment

 After identifying the optimal conformations for each residue in parallel, qFit reconnects the backbone atoms (Figure 1B.1).
 Moving from N- to C-terminus along the protein, we identify ‘segments' of residues with multiple backbone conformations, delimited on each end by a residue with a single backbone conformation.
 The main reason for this step is to find a harmonious set of occupancies for adjacent residues in a segment.
 Within each segment, qFit creates fragments of three residues, enumerating all possible combinations of conformations in those residues, and selects the final combination of conformations and their relative occupancies using the optimization algorithms outlined above.
 The BIC is modified for qFit segment such that k equals the number of conformations. qFit then moves along the protein, enumerating and selecting optimal combinations of fragment conformations until reaching the end of the segment.

-## qFit relabel
+#### qFit relabel

 Next, qFit determines the correct altloc labeling (A, B, C, D, E) of coupled alternative conformers using Monte Carlo optimization with a simple steric model of heavy atoms to prevent spatially adjacent conformers from sterically clashing (Figure 1B.2).
 There is also an option (‘qFit segment only’) to input a multiconformer model and run only the qFit segment and relabel procedures.
 This procedure can be especially helpful after manually adding or deleting conformations in Coot (Emsley et al., 2010).
 Running ‘qFit segment only’ will adjust the occupancy of the remaining conformations and correct the labeling of alternative conformations.
 This labeling step is not parallelized.

-## qFit refinement
+#### qFit refinement

 The raw output of qFit (a multiconfomer model) should then be refined.
 We provide scripts for a refinement procedure with Phenix (Afonine et al., 2012), where we iteratively refine the occupancy, coordinates, and B-factors, removing conformations with occupancies under 10%.
 Once the model is stable (has no conformations with occupancies less than 10%), we perform a final round of refinement which optimizes the placements of ordered water molecules (‘Methods’).
 We then apply a mosaic bulk solvent (phenix.mosaic) to the final model, which allows for partial bulk solvent occupancy (Afonine et al., 2024).
 This refinement protocol outputs a final ‘qFit model’.
 This model can then be examined and edited in Coot (Emsley et al., 2010) or other visualization software, and further refined using software such as Phenix.refine, Refmac, or Buster as the modeler sees fit.